 \subsection{Setup}

 In this section, we evaluate the performance of our proposed estimators, \textbf{QE} and \textbf{TLS}, on a diverse collection of synthetic and real-world datasets.
 For the synthetic datasets, each experiment is repeated $100$ times using randomly generated samples.
 To assess both bias and variance, we report the mean and standard deviation of the resulting estimates.
-For comparison, we also include \textbf{Local PCA}, \textbf{CA-PCA}, \textbf{TwoNN}, and \textbf{DanCo}, all of which have been identified as top-performing methods in the existing literature \footnote{Our experiments were conducted using \texttt{Python}.
-Specifically, we utilized the \texttt{skdim} package implementations for \textbf{Local PCA}, \textbf{TwoNN}, and \textbf{DanCo}, while the remaining estimators, as well as the sampling and testing procedures, were implemented by ourselves.
+For comparison, we also include eight additional estimators: \textbf{Local PCA}, \textbf{CA-PCA}, \textbf{TwoNN}, \textbf{DanCo}, \textbf{MADA}, \textbf{MLE}, \textbf{TLE} and \textbf{Wasserstein}.
+These methods span a diverse range of design principles and are either widely used or identified as top-performing approaches in the existing literature\footnote{Our experiments were conducted using \texttt{Python}.
+Specifically, we utilized the \texttt{skdim} package implementations for \textbf{Local PCA}, \textbf{TwoNN}, \textbf{DanCo}, \textbf{MADA}, \textbf{MLE}, \textbf{TLE}, while the remaining estimators, as well as the sampling and testing procedures, were implemented by ourselves.
 The code is available at: \url{https://github.com/loong-bi/manifold-dimension-estimation}. }.

 With the exception of \textbf{TwoNN}, all evaluated estimators depend on the neighborhood size $K$ as a hyperparameter.
 The choice of $K$ has a well-documented impact on performance of flatness-based estimators, as it introduces a trade-off: selecting a small $K$ allows for more accurate local linear approximations due to less spread among neighboring points, but may result in insufficient data to reliably capture the underlying geometry.
 Conversely, a large $K$ can reduce variance but may lead to biased estimates, as the flatness assumption is violated more.